 Double-dose algebra and English.
 In the early 2000s, CPS began requiring students who entered ninth grade with test scores below the national median in reading or math to take two periods of Algebra or English.
 UChicago CCSR studies showed that the double-dose algebra policy led students to get substantially higher test scores but that they were more likely to fail despite learning more algebra.
 Subsequent research showed that the policy affected classroom climate and the quality of instruction through ability sorting, professional development/resources for double-algebra teachers, and the availability of time, and these changes explain the changes in student outcomes.
 Students with disabilities benefited less from the policy than other students with below-average skills.
 There were almost no discernible benefits from double English, with the exception of slight improvements in reading scores for students with the very lowest reading skills.

 Senior year.
 Students’ senior year is the time when students are making plans for college and careers.
 Unfortunately, UChicago CCSR found that only the most high-achieving students tend to take a rigorous course of study that is likely to prepare them for college.
 Students with marginal qualifications who most need to develop good study habits for college often take very little coursework in 12th grade, and students with very weak qualifications do not take a curriculum that is likely to lead them into successful careers.
 The study also found that coursetaking varies widely across high schools, even among similarly qualified students, suggesting the critical role that high schools play in structuring students’ opportunities to take advanced coursework.
-A report is due to be released in summer 2012.
+A report was released in February 2013.

 Instructional Delivery Systems (IDS).
 In 2006, CPS embarked on curricular reform through the IDS program.
 Through funding from the Bill and Melinda Gates Foundation, the district contracted external vendors to develop curriculum materials in high school English, mathematics, and science with unit-by-unit guides for teachers with clear goals and targets for each unit, model lessons, summative and diagnostic assessments, guides for professional development for teachers to use these materials, and intensive classroom-based coaching.
 UChicago CCSR partnered with SRI and RAND to document some of the outcomes of the IDS program, which generally showed no improvements in student achievement.
 Subsequent work showed that teachers reported better professional development as schools joined IDS, and that math instruction improved in the first year.
 However, most of the IDS schools had disorderly instructional climates before implementation, and classroom order became worse with the implementation of IDS.
 Weak instructional climates undermined the ability of teachers to implement the curriculum well.